TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 {section} vs. {prompt}

 If you use a Style that has multiple {prompt} keywords inside the vanilla Style-dropdown, the main propmt gets duplicated over every {prompt} keyword seperately.
-If you decide to use {section} instead, remember that style won't be split if it comes from vanilla Style-dropdown.
+If you decide to use {section} instead, remember that styles inside vanilla Style-dropdown won't be split and all {sections} keywords are removed.
 In eyes of the extension both {prompt} and {section} are interchangeable.